seldonian-framework/Tutorials/examples/diabetes.md

 </p>

 <p>
-    Ultimately, we decided to fix the new policy distributions to be squares with an area of 1/3 of the behavior policy distribution.
+    Ultimately, we decided to fix the new policy distributions to be squares with one third of the area  of the behavior policy distribution square.
 This simplifies our parameter space to two dimensions, i.e., the center of the box in $(CR,CF)$.
 The blue squares in the left plot of Figure 2 show two example policy distributions.
 The bounds of the square are real numbers, so even with this simplification there is a vast parameter space to explore.
 Because the parameter space is bounded, and our KKT optimization procedure works best for unbounded variables, we introduced a mapping between the centers of the policy distribution box $(CR_{\text{cen}}$, $CF_{\text{cen}})$ and the unbounded parameters $\theta_1 \in (-\infty,+\infty)$, $\theta_2 \in (-\infty,+\infty)$ that we use in the optimization procedure.
 </p>